Yan Gomes Player Props: Cubs vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.1 K/9, the second-worst in MLB.
+- The 7.1 strikeouts per nine innings put together by the Athletics pitching staff ranks 29th in the league.

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (7.60).
+- The Athletics have a 7.74 team ERA that ranks last among all league pitching staffs.

-- The Athletics give up the most home runs in baseball (31 total, 1.9 per game).
+- The Athletics surrender the most home runs in baseball (33 total, 1.9 per game).

-- Muller gets the start for the Athletics, his fourth of the season.
-He is 0-0 with a 5.52 ERA and 11 strikeouts through 14 2/3 innings pitched.
+- Waldichuk (0-2 with a 10.20 ERA and 11 strikeouts in 15 2/3 innings pitched) gets the start for the Athletics, his fourth of the season.

-- In his most recent appearance on Tuesday against the Baltimore Orioles, the lefty tossed four innings, giving up six earned runs while surrendering seven hits.
+- The left-hander last pitched on Wednesday against the Baltimore Orioles, when he tossed 6 1/3 innings, allowing three earned runs while giving up five hits.

-- The 25-year-old has put up a 5.52 ERA and 6.7 strikeouts per nine innings in three games this season, while giving up a batting average of .263 to opposing hitters.
+- In three games this season, the 25-year-old has a 10.20 ERA and 6.6 strikeouts per nine innings, while giving up a batting average of .344 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.